 Notice Regarding International Students:

-- All International Students must have a valid immigration status
+- All International Students must be in a valid immigration status.

 - Due to Visa requirements international students must be enrolled as a full-time JSU student and possess each of the following:

-Official Social Security Card imprinted with “Valid for Work Only” or similar statement
+e.
+Official Social Security Card imprinted with “Valid for Work Only” or similar statement.

 - Cover Letter